Haji Mnoga: Portsmouth

 Mnoga progressed through Portsmouth's youth categories.
 He has been at the club since 2008.
 He was offered a two-year scholarship contract on 28 June 2018.

 Mnoga made his professional debut on 9 October 2018, starting in a 1–0 EFL Trophy away win against Crawley Town.
 At the age of 16 years, five months and 24 days, he became the second-youngest player to debut for the club in their post-war history, only behind fellow Academy teammate Joe Hancott.

-On 21 March 2020 Mnoga was tested positive for COVID-19.
+On 21 March 2020, Mnoga tested positive for COVID-19.

 Having recovered from COVID-19, Mnoga featured for Gosport Borough in a 1-0 pre-season victory over local rivals Havant & Waterlooville at Privett Park in September 2020, having been loaned for the evening by Pompey to their neighbours across the harbour.

 On 3 November 2020, Mnoga made his league debut for Portsmouth, coming off the bench to play right-wing in a 3-1 win at Lincoln City.
 He made his full league debut in a 4-1 home win over Crewe Alexandra, coming off at half-time.
 He scored his first goal for Portsmouth in an EFL Trophy tie against Cheltenham Town on 8 December 2020.

 On 31 August 2021, Mnoga signed a new three-year contract with Portsmouth before moving on loan to National League side Bromley until January 2022.

 On 8 January 2022, Mnoga joined National League side Weymouth on loan for the remainder of the 2021–22 season.
 He joined Gillingham on a season-long loan on deadline day in the summer of 2022, where he was sent off after 10 minutes of his debut.
 In January 2023, he joined Aldershot Town on loan until the end of the season.

+On 2 August 2023, Mnoga returned to Aldershot Town on a season-long loan deal.

+On 1 May 2024, Portsmouth said the player would be released in the summer when his contract expired.

+Salford City

+Mnoga signed for League Two side Salford City on a one-year deal on 30 August 2024.
+In May 2025, he had an extension clause in his contract triggered.

 International career

 Mnoga was eligible to represent both England and Tanzania at international level.
-Mnoga made his England U17 debut on 10 February 2019, coming on at half-time against Hungary U17 in a 4-1 penalty friendly win.
+Mnoga made his England U17 debut on 10 February 2019, coming on at half-time against Hungary U17 in a 4–1 penalty friendly win.
 He debuted with Tanzania national team in a 3–1 friendly win over Central African Republic on 24 March 2022.
 Mnoga reportedly rejected a call up to the Tanzania Under-23 side in September 2022 to focus on his duties at Gillingham.